Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Geometry-Dynamics Correspondence

-Although the resulting transformation acts entirely on \(\partial C\), its generator lies in the surrounding geometry of the domain \(\Omega\).
-The dynamics on \(\partial C\) is therefore induced by the geometry of the region between the two boundaries.
+The return map arises from a purely geometric construction, namely the round-trip mapping cycle $\partial C \xrightarrow{\Phi} \partial \Omega \xrightarrow{\pi} \partial C$.
+Although $F$ acts entirely on $\partial C$, its generator lies in the surrounding embedding geometry of $\Omega$.
+The first-order expansion \eqref{eq:expansion} shows that the displacement under $F$ is, to leading order, proportional to the negative Riemannian gradient of the thickness.
+The variable step size $\alpha(c) = 2d(c)$ is itself purely geometric: it is proportional to the local separation between the two boundaries.

+Thus, the dynamics on $\partial C$ is not arbitrary; it is structurally induced by the geometry of the shell between the two boundaries.
+The return map can be thought of as a geometric algorithm that ``reads'' the thickness landscape and iteratively displaces points towards regions of extremal thickness.